os-migrate/vmware-migration-kit/README.md

 # VMWare to Openstack tool kit

-This repository is a set of tools, Ansible and Python/Golang based for being able to migrate virtual machine from an ESXi/Vcenter environment to Openstack environment.
+This repository is a set of tools, Ansible and Python/Golang based for being able to migrate virtual machine from an ESXi/Vcenter environment to Openstack environment's.

 The code used OS-Migrate Ansible collection in order to deploy conversion host and setup correctly the prerequistes in the Openstack destination cloud.